 She is, for some, the woman who turned a sleepy conservation movement into a green typhoon.
 For a few people, however, she is the symbol of environmentalism gone horribly wrong, a nightmarish figment of their fertile imaginations.
 And the most persistently contested areas of Carson’s symbolic afterlife involves a controversy over one pesticide ( DDT ) and one disease (malaria).

-One reason the Keystone pipeline debate seems so frantic today is that the oil industry led us to believe that 2/3 of all the world’s oil was in the Middle East.
-We should have been talking about the abundance of oil all along, especially from so-called “unconventional” reserves like those in Canada that would be carried by the Keystone pipeline.
+One reason the Keystone pipeline debate seemed so unfocused in 2012 – 13 is that until recently, nearly everyone believed that 2/3 of all the world’s oil was in the Middle East.
+How is it that we ignored the abundance of oil from so-called “unconventional” reserves such as those in Canada that would be carried by the Keystone pipeline?
+Why did the US fight for Middle Eastern oil in the first place?

-As a very young news reporter in Washington DC in 1979, I was invited to one of those think tank “luncheons” where everyone chats amiably about some imminent disaster.
+As a very young news reporter in Washington DC in 1979, I was invited to one of those think tank “luncheons” where the speakers chat amiably about the next imminent disaster.
 This one was about world oil reserves and the imminent collapse of the Persian Gulf.

 I remember the shouts of outrage from the assembled policy wonks, one of whom yelled that there was “a journalist here” in the same tone that a Victorian preacher might caution: “ladies present.”